 Keeping track of financial records

-A business account will help you keep track of what exactly your business is spending, how much it’s earning, how much your business is owed, and how much your business owes.
-This will help you identify profit margins, and is particularly helpful come tax season, where you might be eligible for significant tax breaks that you’d otherwise miss out on because of incomplete bookkeeping.
-Depending on what kind of business you are, you might even be legally required to have business accounts (as is the case with LLCs and corporations).
+A business bank account will help you keep track of what exactly your business is spending, how much it’s earning, how much your business is owed, and how much your business owes.
+This will help you identify profit margins, and is particularly helpful come tax season, when you might be eligible for significant tax breaks that you’d otherwise miss out on because of incomplete bookkeeping.
+Depending on what kind of business yours is, you might even be legally required to have business accounts (as is the case with LLCs and corporations).

 Accept credit payments

-A business account—especially a checking account—will allow you to accept credit card payments, which will significantly bolster the reach and accessibility of your business and increase your pool of customers/clients.
+A business account—especially a checking account—will allow you to accept credit card payments, which could significantly bolster the reach and accessibility of your business and increase your pool of customers/clients.

 Multiple account signers